 Son of Saul was bought for North American distribution by Sony Pictures Classics.
 They say the Jews and Italians run Hollywood, so it isn’t a surprise the film was seen as part of the “shared history” of countries that suffered from the war.

 Scene upon scene lingers in the mind, a few will stay forever.
 That is a good thing.
-That forces us to remember.
+It forces us to remember.